 - Each brand of medicine has different storage instructions.
 Follow the directions for your brand.
 Most brands need to be stored in the refrigerator.
-Some brands can be stored at room temperature for up to 12 months.
+Some brands can be stored at room temperature for 3 to 12 months.
 Ask your doctor or pharmacist if you are not sure how to store your brand.
 Do not use this medicine after the expiration date.

 Drugs and Foods to Avoid: